20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 \end{align}
 $$

-Now, our coordinate system isn't in cartesian, so we need to convert these ideal vectors into our actual coordinate system, whatever that may be.
-Here we have polar coordinates, so lets use that illustratively
+Now, our actual coordinate system isn't in cartesian, so we need to convert these ideal vectors into our actual 4d coordinate system, whatever that may be.
+For this article everything is in polar-like coordinates, so lets use that illustratively

 $$
 \begin{align}
+t &= 0\\
 r &= \sqrt{x^2 + y^2 + z^2}\\
 \theta &= acos(\frac{z}{r});\\
 \phi &= atan2(y, x)